dougdaly/Generative-AI/README.md

 ### 🔹 Retrieval-Augmented Generation (RAG)
 - **Building_a_multimodal_RAG.ipynb** → queries both stored text and images with multimodal input.

+### 🔹 Multimodal orchestration
+- **Agentic-Multimodal.ipynb** → solves a common problem with creating images with text by combining an orchestrator agent, image generation through a CLIP model, and a research tool for factual data.
+Builds posters of leaders with names & time in office, maps of the world with country & capital with a picture of a nation's celebrity, and maps a great circle route between two places on the globe.
 ### 🔹 Diffusion Models
 - **annotated_diffusion.ipynb** → step-by-step theory & math of progressive noise addition with MNIST fashion dataset.
 - **score_based_diffusion.ipynb** → implements score-based diffusion with ODE solver.